wp-plugins/ik-facebook/readme.txt

 5. This is the Facebook Feed Widget and the Facebook Like Button Widget of the IK Facebook Plugin.
 The options on this widget allow you to override the settings you have selected on your Settings panel.

 == Changelog ==

+= 2.12.3 =
+* Update: fix issue with settings not taking on widgets

 = 2.12.2 =
 * Bugfix: use HTTPS to embed Google webfonts when needed